 I'll be honest: I never liked pasta.
 Coming from a family where everybody loves pasta, that's just blasphemy—I never heard the end of it.
 I swear I've seen my dad eat two full pounds of pasta in one sitting while I was munching on my meatballs and refusing to have any.
 This recipe for homemade pasta changed my opinion of this staple of Italian cuisine.
-On top of that, it’s a relatively simple recipe.
+On top of that, its a relatively simple recipe.
 Unlike many pasta recipes that I've seen, this one uses extra egg yolks and semolina, giving it an extra smooth texture and rich flavor.

 I found this recipe (originally posted in Food & Wine) after visiting Marc Vetri's flagship restaurant Vetri.
 I've made a few changes to the specifics of a few of the steps after making the recipe several times and finding that it was slightly off.
 This pasta dough is great anywhere that pasta is needed—I've used it for recipes from fettuccine to ravioli, and it has never disappointed.
 This recipe makes about 1 lb of pasta, so it should be enough for a family of 4-6 (unless you're my family, then it may not even serve 1).